shardaishwak/comp-359-assignment-1/README.md

 ### Planning

 - Readme file: dividing the tasks, requirements, rubric and general progress of each user.
 It will be updated daily for tasks that have been done
-- Github: for keeping track of the code files.
+- Github: for keeping track of the code files, versioning, branching and issues.
-- Github Board / Notion: for assignment of tasks to each user
+- Github Board / Notion: for assignment of tasks to each user.

 ### Submission model